vasilismaltezos/IMDb-Sentiment-Analysis/README.md

 # IMDb Sentiment Analysis

 ## Overview
-This project implements and compares classical Machine Learning and Deep Learning approaches for binary sentiment classification on the IMDb Large Movie Review Dataset.

-This project compares classical Machine Learning and Deep Learning models for sentiment analysis on the IMDb Large Movie Review Dataset using Scikit-learn and PyTorch.
+This project implements and compares classical Machine Learning and Deep Learning models for binary sentiment analysis on the IMDb Large Movie Review Dataset using Scikit-learn and PyTorch.

 ## Features